Handsome Devil (film): Plot

-The film is set at the fictional Wood Hill College, an elite, rugby-obsessed, all-boys boarding school in Ireland modelled on Castleknock College and Blackrock College, and is seen through the eyes of Ned, an ostracised student at the school.
+Ned is an ostracised student at the fictional Wood Hill College, an elite, rugby-obsessed, all-boys boarding school in Ireland.
 He seems to be the only student at the school who does not enjoy rugby.
 A new student arrives at the school, Conor, a star rugby player who is assigned to be Ned's roommate.
-Though the two are initially wary of each other, they soon form a close friendship, with a particular interest in music.
-A new English teacher, Mr Sherry, also arrives at the school, who, though stern, is encouraging towards Ned and Conor.
-It is revealed throughout the film that the school generally discourages homophobic behaviour, particularly by the students and the rugby coach, Pascal.
+Though initially wary of each other, they soon form a close friendship, with a shared interest in music.
+A new English teacher, Mr Sherry, also arrives at the school.
+Though stern, he is encouraging towards Ned and Conor.
+The school generally encourages homophobic behaviour, particularly by the students and the rugby coach, Pascal.

 During a night out celebrating with the rugby team, Conor sees Mr Sherry with his male partner at a gay bar.
 At the same time, Ned realises that Conor is gay after seeing him enter the bar.
-Later that night back at school, Pascal sees Mr Sherry and Conor talking and worries that Mr Sherry will have a negative effect on Conor.
+Later that night, back at school, Pascal sees Mr Sherry and Conor talking and worries that Mr Sherry will have a negative effect on Conor.
 Pascal reports Mr Sherry to the headmaster.

-At Mr Sherry's encouragement, Ned and Conor decide to perform a musical piece at the local elementary school's talent show.
-Pascal encourages another student, Weasel, to ask his cousin (who attends the same school that Conor did prior to his starting at Wood Hill) why Conor got into fights at his previous school.
+At Mr Sherry's encouragement, Ned and Conor decide to perform a musical piece at the local primary school's talent show.
+Pascal encourages another student, Weasel, to ask his cousin (who attends the same school Conor did before starting at Wood Hill) why Conor got into fights at his previous school.
 Weasel reports that Conor fought with students who discovered he was gay.
 Pascal uses this knowledge as blackmail, insinuating that if Conor does not pick different friends, his secret will be revealed.
 As a result, Conor does not go to the scheduled performance with Ned.
-Ned turns up at an event with the rugby team to find out why, and Conor shoves him away in front of the entire team.
+Ned turns up at an event with the rugby team to discover why, and Conor shoves him away in front of the entire team.
 Angry and frustrated, Ned outs Conor during a rugby rally.
-A remorseful Ned is suspended and Conor runs away.
+A remorseful Ned is suspended, and Conor runs away.

 As the final match approaches, Conor is still missing.
-Ned knows where to find him and brings him back to the stadium, where they argue to Pascal and the team that he can still be gay and a good rugby player.
+Ned knows where to find him and brings him back to the stadium, where they argue to Pascal and the team that Conor can still be gay and a good rugby player.
 The team stands by Conor, ultimately forcing Pascal to concede.
-The team eventually wins the final while Mr Sherry comes out to the headmaster at the game.
+The team eventually wins the final, while Mr Sherry comes out to the headmaster at the game.
 Ned returns to the school and wins the English writing competition using the story of his friendship with Conor in an essay titled "Handsome Devil".